Hunting the Snargasher.

 ³ An elliptical wing was long known to be the most efficient form of a wing for subsonic flight.
 If you trace out the area of a constant-chord wing that does not provide sufficient lift you get an ellipse.
 However, in fabric and wooden construction an elliptical wing is more complex and labour-intensive to construct, so a compromise of a wing with straight tapered edges is usually used instead unless there is an overriding need for absolute maximum efficency.
 For metal or composite construction, an elliptical wing can still be a cost-effective method of construction if tooling is available to produce the complex shapes involved.
 This usually involves investment in expensive presses or other machinery which then has to be recouped by a longer production run.
 Unfortunately, in the famous case of the Supermarine Spitfire's elliptical wing, the first order for only 310 production Spitfires did not warrant the extra investment, so the initial production of Spitfire wings was very expensive and time-consuming.
 This was remedied later in the war when large presses were used to create the components much more cost-effectively.

-⁴ Although Eric Brown flew an extensive test flight in the original Desford to ascertain its suitability for conversion to the prone-pilot role, and was involved in some of the design of the conversion, he never actually got to fly it in its R.S.4 Bobsleigh form (as is sometimes claimed).
+⁴ Although Eric Brown flew an extensive test flight in the original Desford to ascertain its suitability for conversion to the prone-pilot role, and was consulted on the design of the conversion, he never actually got to fly it in its R.S.4 Bobsleigh form (as is sometimes claimed).
 Eric Brown did go on to fly the prone-position Meteor, now conserved at the RAF Cosford Museum.
 Eric Brown wrote about his involvement with the Desford in his book "Wings of the Weird and Wonderful".
 He was full of praise for the Desford in its original form.

 ⁵ The Gipsy Major 8 engine was a standard engine used by the RAF (in the RAF version of the Chipmunk trainer), so it would have been an obvious choice for use by the government-run Royal Aircraft Establishment to use with the Bobsleigh experiments.
-It would have been logical to refit Gipsy Major I engines (maybe even the originals) when the aircraft was sold on into civilian use.
+It would have been logical to refit Gipsy Major I engines (probably the originals) when the aircraft was sold on into civilian use.
 Then the desire to carry heavier camera equipment for the air photography role prompted the fitting of Gipsy Major 10 Mk 1 engines, which were very similar to the Gipsy Major 8, but made for commercial, rather than military, use.
 Eric Brown's desire to see the aircraft fitted with constant-speed propellers was no doubt prompted by his knowledge that de Havillands were investigating this upgrade.
 However, no version of the Gipsy Major engine was made available with constant-speed propellers but the Mk 2 and 3 versions of the Gipsy Major 10 engine could take a two-position manually-operated variable pitch propeller.
+It would seem the Desford and Bobsleigh only ever operated with fixed-pitch propellers.

 December 2020 press release on the future of the R.S.4 Bobsleigh